thomass171/tcp-flightgear/README.md

 ## Aircraft Model
 This project contains the aircraft model 'bluebird' for unit testing and illustrating.

+The bundle fgdatabasic (build from fg-raw-data) is a subset of the $FGROOT/Aircraft directory.

-More advanced aircraft model are available via a proxy server...
+More advanced aircraft model are used in module traffic-advanced.
+These are loaded from an external server, which is a temporary solution until there is a full FG proxy set up.

 # Implementation Details